tabreturn/tabreturn.github.io/_posts/2019-01-25-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   <figcaption>Auguste Macke's Modefenster separated into red, green, and blue channels.</figcaption>
 </figure>

 Sometimes it is preferable to work with four channels.
 For instance, you may need an alpha channel for transparency.
 Another scenario is print design.
-Colour printers use a four-colour *CMYK* model: cyan, magenta, yellow, and black.
+Colour printers use a four-colour *CMYK* model: <span style="color:#0EE">cyan</span>, <span style="color:magenta">magenta</span>, <span style="color:#EE0">yellow</span>, and **black**.
+If you have ever replaced ink cartridges in your printer, you have probably noticed this.
 For this reason, desktop publishing formats can denote colours using 32-bit values.
 For instance, a blue mixed with 100% cyan and 50% magenta is:

 <code><span style="color:#0EE">FF</span><span style="color:magenta">80</span><span style="color:#EE0">00</span><span style="color:black">00</span></code>